-In March 2026, Rick Jackson touted how Trump’s tariffs and tax cuts were growing his wealth.
+In 2026, Rick Jackson praised Trump's tariffs and his business decisions, touting that Trump inspired Jackson to run for governor.
+Jackson even touted how Trump’s tariffs and tax cuts were growing his wealth.
 Jackson said he bought stocks when the stock market crashed in April 2025 due to Trump’s tariffs and celebrated making a “80% return in four weeks.”
 Trump’s tariffs were dooming Georgia’s ranking as 7th in the nation for net exports and harming the state’s key industries of agriculture, automotive manufacturing, construction, and port logistics.
 Additionally, two-thirds of Georgians believed the tariffs would cause their everyday costs to increase.

 March 6, 2026: During A Meet-And-Greet In Thomasville, Rick Jackson “Celebrated How Tariffs And Tax Cuts Are Growing His Wealth.”
 According to the American Journal-News, “Rick Jackson, a Republican candidate for Georgia governor, celebrated how tariffs and tax cuts are growing his wealth, even as those same policies push working people into poverty.
 Jackson is the billionaire founder and CEO of Jackson Healthcare, a medical staffing company based in Alpharetta.
 He launched his campaign last month.
 He made the remarks during a March 6 meet-and-greet in Thomasville when a voter asked for his opinion of the One Big Beautiful Bill Act (OBBB), a GOP-backed law that will cut $1 trillion from Medicaid, primarily to fund tax breaks for wealthy people and big corporations.
 ‘We extended the tax deductions, which are good,’ Jackson said.
 ‘If [Trump] hadn’t passed it—I’ll be honest with you—I’d be paying 40% more in taxes right now.
 I’d rather that money go to nonprofits than the federal government, so I like that part.’”
 [American Journal-News, 3/20/26]